-Please see a list of training and development events attended by Carol Fawkes and Austin Plunkett.
+Carol Fawkes and Austin Plunkett have attended a number of training and development events.
 The NCOR staff, including Tom Mars (recruited November 2013), continue to work hard and apply themselves adeptly to their roles, their contribution and commitment to NCOR's achievements cannot be underestimated.
-NCOR has a strong team which I hope will go from strength to strength.
+NCOR has a strong team which we hope will go from strength to strength.